 - Best performance on hull deadrise angle through 7°.
 Accommodates up to a 22° deadrise angle. - Plastic housing recommended for fiberglass or metal hull only.
-Never install a plastic housing in a wood hull, since swelling of the wood can possibly fracture the plastic. - Bronze housing recommended for fiberglass or wood hull.
-Never mount a bronze housing in a metal hull because electrolytic corrosion will occur. - Stainless steel housing compatible with all hull materials.
-Recommended for a metal hull to prevent electrolytic corrosion provided the stainless steel housing is isolated from the metal hull.
+Never install a plastic housing in a wood hull since swelling of the wood can possibly fracture the plastic. - Bronze housing recommended for fiberglass or wood hull.
+Never mount a bronze housing in a metal hull because electrolytic corrosion will occur.